Subscribe to Causeway Insights, delivered to your inbox.

 Negative interest rates upend familiar financial relationships, yet they have become pervasive across several developed global markets.
 Danish banks are paying homebuyers to take out mortgages.
-Nearly Germany’s entire yield curve was below 0% in early September.
+Nearly the entire German yield curve was below 0% in early September.
 Even in the US, the term premium, which represents the additional compensation that investors require to hold longer-term debt, turned negative this year.
 As of the end of August 2019, the buyer of a 10-Year Treasury bond pays a premium to hold that bond relative to the alternative of rolling over a 1-Year Treasury Bill for ten years.

 - Supply and demand imbalances are contributing to the growing stock of negative yielding debt.